bennyglot/HealtCare/frontend/README.md

 didnt use any package for ui, didnt do it responsive for media queries,

+i know that this is very important!!!

 i did all by our own
 write in react hook way.

+eslint

 didnt use theme icons